Click here for printable registration form.

 Your iPad and You Mike Ball 6 sessions $45

-In this course we will explore topics such as: "Your iPad device, its ins and outs"; "Email and other communications"; "Effective use of the internet"; "What the heck is iCloud?"; "Finding Apps that benefit your life"; "The relationship between your iPad and your computer".
-All these along with a stream of tips and hints.
-Bring your iPad (Generation 2 or newer) to class along with its charger.
-Ipad “Mini” welcome too!
+We will explore topics such as: Your iPad device, its ins and outs; Email and other communications; Effective use of the internet; What the heck is iCloud?; Finding Apps that benefit your life; and The relationship between your iPad and your computer.
+Helpful tips and hints will be shared!
+BRING TO CLASS your iPad (Generation 3 or newer) along with its charger. iPad “Mini” welcome too!